yfuruyama/bqlib/README.md

 ------------

 ### Single Query - BQJob
-BQJob is a class to start the BigQuery job and fetch result.
+BQJob is a class for starting the BigQuery job and fetching the result.
 You can use either run\_sync(synchronous) or run\_async(asynchronous) method.

 ```python